sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Senario_Based_Q/Q Set2.md

 ## Question 4: What are Terraform modules, and how do they benefit infrastructure management?
 Terraform modules are self-contained packages of Terraform configurations that encapsulate specific pieces of infrastructure or reusable components.
 They provide a way to organize, reuse, and share Terraform configurations across multiple projects.
 Some benefits of using Terraform modules include:

-Abstraction and Reusability: Modules allow you to abstract complex infrastructure patterns into reusable components, reducing duplication and promoting consistency.
+**Abstraction and Reusability**: Modules allow you to abstract complex infrastructure patterns into reusable components, reducing duplication and promoting consistency.

-Encapsulation: Modules hide implementation details, making it easier to consume the infrastructure they define.
+**Encapsulation**: Modules hide implementation details, making it easier to consume the infrastructure they define.

-Versioning and Distribution: Modules can be versioned, enabling you to manage dependencies effectively and share them through version control systems or module registries.
+**Versioning and Distribution**: Modules can be versioned, enabling you to manage dependencies effectively and share them through version control systems or module registries.

 ## Question 5: How can you pass variables to Terraform modules?
 Variables can be passed to Terraform modules using the module block in the root configuration.
 For example: